Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Some of the confusion lies in how oil is classified by its viscosity, i.e the number designation assigned to each type that can be seen on the bottle.
-Even the type recommended by your vehicle’s owner’s manual may leave you wondering exactly what all the information is for.
+Even the type recommended by your vehicle’s owner’s manual may leave you wondering what all the information is for.

 What Do All These Numbers Mean?

-Cold temperatures change the way oil flows.
+Cold temperatures change the way engine oil flows.
 More specifically, cold temperatures tend to harden it and cause it to solidify, becoming gummy as it gets colder.
 On the other hand, it thins out and becomes runnier as the temperature warms.

 The numbers printed on each batch of oil are directly related to this.
-They’re there to measure viscosity.
+They’re there to measure oil viscosity.

-Years ago, back when oil wasn’t anywhere near as complicated and advanced as it is today, most vehicle engines ran on single grade options.
+Years ago, back when oil wasn’t anywhere near as complicated and advanced as it is today, most vehicle engines ran on single-grade options.

 The Society of Automotive Engineers has devised a scale consisting of up to three number and letter designations for each engine oil’s grade.

-Single grade products will only have a single number designation such as SAE 20 or SAE 30.
+Single-grade products will only have a single number designation such as SAE 20 or SAE 30.
 A multi-grade product such as SAE 10W30 or SAE 10W40 can be broken down into three separate sections.

 What Does The First Number “10” Mean?